rollbar/rollbar-ios/README.md

 }
 ```

-See the last four commits in https://github.com/Crisfole/SwiftWeather for a demo of how to integrate Rollbar into an existing Swift project.
+See the [these commits](https://github.com/Crisfole/SwiftWeather/compare/18580ce...e7d80e1) for a demo of how to integrate Rollbar into an existing Swift project.

 ### Bitcode